 Hope you’ve found these tips useful.

-Meet the team profile pictures are becoming increasing popular in the law profession, as clients like to know who they are dealing with.
+Meet the team profile pictures are becoming increasing popular in professional businesses, as clients like to know who they are dealing with.
 It’s important to project a message of trust and professionalism.

 I recently had the pleasure of helping Carr and Co, a NorthEast law firm with their new headshots.